nghiavolecra/ScoreResult/README.md

 - The conversion of raw data into the database must be coded and located in this source code. (**hint**: recommend use migration and seeder)
 - Write a feature to check score from registration number input
 - Write a feature report.
 There will be 4 levels including: >=8 points, 8 points > && >=6 points, 6 points > && >= 4 points, < 4 points
     - Statistics of the number of students with scores in the above 4 levels by subjects.
+(Chart)
 - List top 10 students of group A including (math, physics, chemistry)
 ### Nice to have: